nathanleclaire/blog/source/_posts/2014-04-27-a-surprising-feature-of-golang-that-colored-me-impressed.markdown

 import "fmt"

 func main() {
-	blogArticleViews := make(map[string]int)
+	blogArticleViews := map[string]int{
-	blogArticleViews["unix"] = 500
-	blogArticleViews["python"] = 300
-	blogArticleViews["go"] = 100
-	blogArticleViews["javascript"] = 4000
-	blogArticleViews["testing"] = 800
+		"unix": 0,
+		"python": 1,
+		"go": 2,
+		"javascript": 3,
+		"testing": 4,
+		"philosophy": 5,
+		"startups": 6,
+		"productivity": 7,
+		"hn": 8,
+		"reddit": 9,
+		"C++": 10,
+	}
 	for key, views := range blogArticleViews {
 		fmt.Println("There are", views, "views for", key)
 	}
 }
 ```

-Would be something like this:
+Would be this:

 ```
 $ go run map_iteration_order.go
-There are 500 views for unix
+There are 0 views for unix
-There are 300 views for python
+There are 1 views for python
-There are 100 views for go
+There are 2 views for go
-There are 4000 views for javascript
+There are 3 views for javascript
-There are 800 views for testing
+There are 4 views for testing
+There are 5 views for philosophy
+There are 6 views for startups
+There are 7 views for productivity
+There are 8 views for hn
+There are 9 views for reddit
+There are 10 views for C++
 ```

-But, since Go 1, the iteration order is actually random.
+But, since Go 1, the Go runtime actually randomizes the iteration order.
 So in fact it will be more like this:

 ```
 $ go run map_iteration_order.go
+There are 3 views for javascript
+There are 5 views for philosophy
-There are 800 views for testing
+There are 10 views for C++
-There are 4000 views for javascript
+There are 0 views for unix
-There are 300 views for python
+There are 1 views for python
-There are 100 views for go
+There are 2 views for go
+There are 4 views for testing
+There are 6 views for startups
+There are 7 views for productivity
+There are 8 views for hn
-There are 500 views for unix
+There are 9 views for reddit
 ```

 The Go language designers noticed that people were relying on the fact that keys were normally stored in the order they were added in, so they randomized the order in which the keys are iterated over.
 Thus, if you want to output keys in the order they were added in, you need to keep track of which value is in which position in the order *yourself* like so :